Nat Holman

 Nat Holman (born Nathan Helmanowich; October 19, 1896 – February 12, 1995) was an American professional basketball player and college coach.
 He is a member of the Naismith Memorial Basketball Hall of Fame and is the only coach to lead his team to NCAA and National Invitation Tournament (NIT) championships in the same season.

 Early life

 Holman was born Nathan Helmanowich on the Lower East Side of Manhattan to Russian immigrant parents, and was Jewish.
 He attended P.S.
 62, and was then a star in basketball, soccer, and football at the High School of Commerce, graduated from the Savage School for Physical Education, and earned a master's degree from New York University.
 Known for his exceptional ball-handling and his accurate shooting, Holman was a star player for the NYU men's basketball team.

 Professional career

-Holman was also an important player for the Original Celtics, which were no relation to the Boston Celtics.
-Also a gifted passer and excellent floor leader, Holman was a prototype of later playmakers.
+Holman was also an important player for the Original Celtics, who had no relation to the Boston Celtics.

+In 1945, over a decade after he retired from playing professional basketball, Holman would be named a first team member of what was deemed the "All-Time Stars of Professional Basketball", which consisted of votes from the six general managers from the teams playing in the 1944–45 NBL season.
+Holman was joined alongside two other former Original Celtics players in John Beckman and Dutch Dehnert, as well as the Fort Wayne Zollner Pistons' Bobby McDermott and the Oshkosh All-Stars' Leroy Edwards from the NBL.